 The Heritage Alliance

 The Heritage Alliance unites 100 independent heritage organisations in England, acting as a powerful, effective and independent advocate for the movement.
 Read more here

 The Institute of Fundraising has an unparalleled track record in meeting the professional development needs of the UK’s fundraising workforce, having trained over 25,000 fundraisers to date.
 Read more here.
 The project draws on the Institute’s 30 years’ experience of tried and tested practitioner-led fundraising training packages which will be delivered with their existing expertise and infrastructure.

 The Heritage Funding Directory

-Managed by The Heritage Alliance, the Heritage Funding Directory is a free, easy to use online guide to potential sources of support, financial and otherwise, for anyone seeking to undertake projects related to the heritage of the United Kingdom.
+Managed by The Heritage Alliance and the Architectural Heritage Fund, the Heritage Funding Directory is a free, easy to use guide to potential sources of support, financial and otherwise, for anyone seeking to undertake projects related to the heritage of the United Kingdom.
 Click here to visit the site

 Other partners: Can Invest – social enterprise, Community Shares Company.